Frequently Asked Questions

 Please see the table in the Phase I document available here.

 The best way to calculate these is to prepare an example block with the PIPT in a dummy Phase II program.
 Select the block in the left hand panel list and then press the ‘Clock’ icon in the PIPT button bar.
-The total block time is then shown in the ‘Total charged time:’ value for the Block.
+The total block time is then shown as the ‘Total charged time” value for the block.

 3. I am planning to submit a MOS proposal, but don’t know where to start!